IRS Forms

 • Slot jackpot at 6,000, slots are not subject to regular withholding, but if you fail to provide a valid SSN or ITIN, expect 24% backup withholding.
 Box 1 shows 6,000, Box 4 shows the withheld tax.

-• Car worth 30,000 from a sweepstakes, the payer asks you either to bring in 24% of the prize’s taxable value or to authorize a gross up at 31.58% if they cover it.
+• Car worth 30,000 from a sweepstakes, the payer asks you either to bring in the tax on the prize’s taxable value or to authorize a grossed-up amount if they cover it.
 Either way, Box 1 shows the prize value, and Box 4 shows the tax withheld.

 Where to report winnings and how to claim losses

 For individual filers who are not in the trade or business of gambling, report gambling income on Schedule 1 with your other income items, then claim any federal tax withheld from W‑2G in the payments section of Form 1040.
-For 2024, that means Schedule 1 line 8b for winnings and Form 1040 line 25c for federal withholding, always confirm the current year lines when you file.
+Winnings go on the "Other income" line of Schedule 1 and the federal withholding flows to the federal income tax withheld line on Form 1040, so always confirm the current year line numbers when you file.

-If you itemize, you may deduct gambling losses on Schedule A, but only up to the amount of your reported winnings.
+If you itemize, you may deduct 90% of your gambling losses on Schedule A (the One Big Beautiful Bill Act capped the gambling loss deduction at 90% of losses beginning with the 2025 tax year), but the amount you deduct cannot be more than your reported winnings.
 Keep receipts, tickets, and a contemporaneous win loss log so you can substantiate the deduction if asked.

 Quick rule you can trust: report every dollar of wins, then, if you itemize, deduct losses separately, never more than your wins.
 Keep the paper trail.